mintpepper95/KnowledgeIsPower/Javascript/Basic data types.md

 // They return the first item that satisfies the condition, else undefined
 // find returns the actual element while findIndex returns the idx arr.find(item => item.id == 1);

+// Use find when you need to find the actual element, use includes if you only want to know whether the element exists and don't care about its value

 // filter